apache/flink/docs/apis/programming_guide.md

 set to an Integer.
 For more information and a list of all the transformations, please refer to [Transformations](#transformations).

-Once you have a DataSet containing your final results, you can write the result to a file system (HDFS or local) or socket or print it.
+Once you have a DataSet containing your final results, you can either write the result to a file system (HDFS or local) or print it.

 {% highlight scala %}
 def writeAsText(path: String, writeMode: WriteMode = WriteMode.NO_OVERWRITE)